-Our two Non-Executive Independent Directors have played a key role in oversight and challenge.
+Our two Non Executive Directors have played a key role in oversight and challenge.
 Access was provided to the Customer Engagement Group (CEG) chair to gain confidence in the effectiveness of the working relationship between the WPD Board and our Business Plan Group.

-Our Board engagement processes have enabled us to provide robust challenge to our plan and steer its strategic direction.
+Our Board engagement processes have ensured we had the opportunity to provide robust challenge to our plan and steer its strategic direction.
 We have overseen a strong customer engagement programme and assured ourselves that it has influenced our plan.
-We approved a comprehensive assurance programme and reviewed and challenged the outputs from that programme.
+We approved a comprehensive assurance programme (described below) and reviewed and challenged the outputs from that programme.